 ‘Celebrates child creativity and the role communities can play in fostering it.
 Kids of all ages are invited to build anything they can dream up using cardboard, recycled materials and imagination’.
 Resources available from the site.
 [USA, but done in 46 countries.]

 ‘Cardboard Challenges can take place any time of year in any context’.
-However, the event is usually held early in October.
-Exact dates will be supplied once these are advised.
+FAQs are answered on a Special FAQs Page.

 ‘This year’s Challenge is a 2-part challenge.
 The task in each part is designed to appeal to a range of students.
 A wide range of outcomes are possible and anticipated.
 That is why the same challenge is to be presented to Junior [Gr 5-6], Intermediate [Gr 7] and Senior [Gr 8-9] teams’.

 You may start the Challenge whenever you wish.
-Teams must submit their work no more than one month after starting the Challenge.
-Deadline is second half of October.
-Exact date once this is advised.
+Teams must submit their work to you no more than one month after starting the Challenge [Still showing a previous Challenge] Monitor for 2023 information.